denoland/manual/examples/chat_app.md

       );
     }
   });
-});
+};
 ```

 ## Chat Server

 [Oak](https://deno.land/x/oak@v11.1.0) is the Deno middleware framework that
-we'll be using to set up our server.
+we’ll be using to set up our server.
 Our server will return the plain
 `index.html` file previously shown when the user first navigates to the site.
 Our server also exposes a `ws_endpoint/` endpoint which the chat clients will
 use to create their web socket connection.
-Note that the client's initial HTTP
+Note that the client’s initial HTTP
-connection is converted into a WebSocket connection by the server via HTTP's
+connection is converted into a WebSocket connection by the server via HTTP’s
 [protocol upgrade mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism).
 Our server will maintain web socket connections with each active client and tell
 them which users are currently active.
 Our server will also broadcast a message